OpenSecuritySummit/oss2018/content/tracks/GDPR/gdpr-appropriate-security-controls.md

 ---
-title        : SAMM Working Session 3
-type         : working-session
-status       : featured
-organizers   :
-description  : GDPR Working Session hide         : true
+title        : GDPR Appropriate Security Controls type         : working-session status       : featured organizers   : description  : Map out what these are and what is the best way to measure them
 ---

 (add intro)